judithlok/Sex-At-Birth/README.md

 This is the code used to create the results and the simulations in the article "Sex at birth could well be a biological coin toss....
 Beware of conditioning on post-baseline information".
-Authors: Judith J. Lok, Department of Mathematics and Statistics, Boston University\\
-    and Mireille Schnitzer, Faculty of Pharmacy, Universite de Montreal.
+Authors: Judith J. Lok, Department of Mathematics and Statistics, Boston University, and Mireille Schnitzer, Faculty of Pharmacy, Universite de Montreal.